uwplse/szalinski/README.md

 You can validate any example from our evaluation by typing:
  `make out/dir_name/example_name.normal.diff`, where
 `dir_name` can be `aec-table2`, `aec_fig15` or `thingiverse`, and
-`example_name` is the name of whatever example you prefer.
+`example_name` is the name of whatever example you choose.
 Then open the generated `.diff` file and check that the Hausdorff distance is within some epsilon of 0.